UTKARSHSINGH21/RESTO/README.md

 Step: 0 - To use this project after cloning it
           Write the following in your CLI (Make sure to change your working directory to RESTO):

-Step: 1 - npm install  *This commmand was install all packages required.
-          This will install all the required packages that are essential to run the website.
+Step: 1 - npm install  *This will install all the required packages that are necessary to run the website.

 Step: 2 - nodemon app.js